yepher/SolarEdge_Postman_Collection/README.md

 <img src="https://www.postman.com/assets/logos/postman-logo-stacked.svg" alt="drawing" height="80" width="80"/>

 Requests beginning with **[!]** haven't yet been fully documented.
+At this current time almost all requests are missing description.

 ### PR's and contributions are encouraged!